URL Rewrite Modes¶

 In case of applications with multiple mapped endpoints, the following endpoint is used:

-On rewrite mode none, rewrite via Cloud Platform app or custom rewrite URL – the first part of the request path defines the endpoint name.
+On rewrite mode none, rewrite via SAP Business Technology Platform app or custom rewrite URL – the first part of the request path defines the endpoint name.
 For example,

 https://<.....>/endpoint.A/cdefforwards the request to endpoint.A.